-It was 2009 when I discovered The Purple Perk and instantly fell in love with it.
-The smell and flavour of the coffee, the welcoming staff, the eclectic music buzzing beneath the conversations, and the feeling of being hugged the minute I sat down.
+It was 2009 when I discovered my love of coffee shops, particularly those in the Mission District of Calgary.
+The smell and flavour of the coffee, the welcoming people, the eclectic music buzzing beneath the conversations, and the feeling of being hugged the minute I sat down.

-Flash forward two years and this coffee shop became my sanctuary, providing a comforting space to read and enjoy a cup of coffee or write stories for 2 – 3 hours each day as I was managing a health hiccup.
+Flash forward two years and I now know that these coffee shops were my sanctuaries, providing a comforting space to read and enjoy a cup of coffee or write stories for 2 – 3 hours each day as I was managing a health hiccup.
 During this time, The Write Harle was born as it was there that I understood my voice in writing.
-Eight years later and I still go back whenever I need an influx of creative juices combined with the excitement of a young business owner just starting her journey in spite of no longer living within a 5-minute walk.
+Eight years later and I still go back to Mission whenever I need an influx of creative juices combined with the excitement of a young business owner just starting her journey in spite of no longer living within a 5-minute walk.
 (Oh, YYC traffic and your 30+ min drive there now).

 Why am I telling you this?
-First, go to the Purple Perk – they are fabulous and the coffee, mmm mmm mmm!
+First, go and support the shops in Mission – they are fabulous and committed to providing Calgarians with excellent service!

 Connection to Space

-The Purple Perk is where my own ability to think beyond a corporate office started (nay – cubicle).
-To me, the Perk is not a coffee shop, but a place that allowed me to see my future in a new way, tied to creativity and greater purpose.
-When I go back there, I’m flooded with firsts for The Write Harle, such as knowing this is where I:
+The coffee shops in Mission are where my own ability to think beyond a corporate office started (nay – cubicle).
+To me, these coffee shops are places that allowed me to see my future in a new way, tied to creativity and greater purpose.
+When I go back to Mission, I’m flooded with firsts for The Write Harle, such as knowing this is where I:

 - completed my first online web writing and SEO courses,